-This is the summary of our travel itinerary in Cabo Verde from 15th of January till 12th of April 2019.
+This is the summary of our travel itinerary in Cabo Verde from the 15th of January till the 12th of April 2019.
 We visited 7 out of 9 inhabited islands in Cabo Verde during 88 days.
 To stay that long, we had to extend our visa on the ground.
 We’re Digital Nomads, meaning we work and travel at the same time.
 This also means that we don’t see everything on every island since we spend about one-third of our days working from our apartments.
 If you’re looking for tips on how to work while traveling in Cabo Verde, check out our Digital Nomads Guide.
 This post exists mostly for documentary reasons, but if you find any inspiration/ideas for your own trip to Cabo Verde in this post that’s an awesome side effect!
 Click here for our highly recommended Cabo Verde packing list.

 - 1 Arrival Flight